 When the Captain authorized the launch an operator in Weapons Control fired the missile(s).
 If two were fired they were launched one at a time, with the second following the first by one to two seconds.
 When a missile was launched it was essentially an uncontrolled projectile through the boost phase.
 Booster separation occurred after about 6 seconds at a range of about 8 miles.
 Because of the limited control during the boost phase Talos could not intercept targets at a range less than about 9 miles.

 The missile was launched into a guidance beam transmitted from an AN/SPW-2 antenna to direct the desired flight path for the missile.
-The radar beam was rotated around the beam axis, with the beam at an angle to the axis, so the beam swept out a conical path.
-An antenna at the rear of the missile detected this signal and the missile electronics steered the missile to the beam axis of rotation.
 After launch during the boost phase a wide guidance cone was broadcast.
-While the booster burned the missile did not maneuver.
-After the missile separated from the booster it steered to the center of the cone.
-Then the cone was narrowed to provide the guidance beam to direct the missile to the intercept point.
+While the booster burned the missile did not maneuver and could wander from the beam center.
+After the missile separated from the booster an antenna at the rear of the missile detected the guidance signal and the missile electronics steered the missile to the center of the guidance beam.
+Then the beam was narrowed to provide the guidance beam to direct the missile to the intercept point.
 The missile(s) continued to ride the beam until the final moments before intercept.

-To change the course and intercept point for the missile the ship moved the guidance beam and the missile would detect its position off center and steer to follow the beam.
-In flight the missile did not actually fly a perfectly straight line along the beam, but wobbled or spiraled from side to side as it flew in and out of the center line.
+To change the course and intercept point for the missile the missile fire control computer moved the guidance beam and the missile would detect its position off center and steer to follow the beam.
+In flight the missile did not actually fly a perfectly straight line along the beam, but wobbled or spiraled from side to side as it flew in and out across the beam center.

 For short range shots the missile was guided directly to the predicted intercept point.
 It could intercept targets flying as low as 50 feet above the surface.
 On long range shots the missile climbed to 70,000 feet altitude where the ram jet engine operated most efficiently and reduced air friction allowed it to cruise at Mach 2.7.
 At this altitude the missile had a range of 130 nautical miles (the longest actual target intercept was at 98 miles).
 If the target changed course the ship's guidance computer calculated a new intercept point and the SPW-2 guided the missile to the new position.
 This allowed the missile to stay ahead and above the target so it never had to chase the target from behind.

 As the missile neared the target it was commanded to dive and start searching for the target.
-The ship's SPG-49 tracking radar was switched to continuous wave homing guidance mode on a specific frequency.
-The ship's guidance computer determined the relative speed between the ship and the target and calculated the resulting Doppler shift of the reflected radar signal.
+The ship's SPG-49 tracking radar radiated the pulsed tracking signsl and a continuous wave (CW) homing guidance signal on a specific frequency.
+The ship's missile guidance computer determined the relative speed between the ship and the target and calculated the resulting Doppler shift of the reflected radar signal.
 It also determined the relative speed between the missile and the target, and calculated that Doppler shift.
-The corrected frequency information was transmitted to the missile in the SPG-49 beam to tell it what homing signal frequency to look for.
+The corrected frequency information was transmitted to the missile in the SPG-49 CW beam to tell it what homing signal frequency to look for.
 This made the missile essentially "jam proof."
 It would home on the correct signal and ignore all others.
 The only way to interfere with the missile was to jam the SPG-49 tracking radars, and cause the ship to lose the target.
 This was difficult to accomplish if a skilled operator was at the SPG-49 controls.